-To start your journey in mastering R, the following six chapters will help you learn what I consider to be the foundational components of R. I expect that you’ve already seen many of these pieces before, but you probably have not studied them deeply.
+To start your journey in mastering R, the following six chapters will help you learn the foundational components of R. I expect that you’ve already seen many of these pieces before, but you probably have not studied them deeply.
 To help check your existing knowledge, each chapter starts with a quiz; if you get all the questions right, feel free to skip to the next chapter!

-In Chapter 2, you’ll learn about one of the most important distinctions you haven’t previously needed to grapple with: the difference between an object and its name.
+In Chapter 2, you’ll learn about an important distinction that you probably haven’t thought deeply about: the difference between an object and its name.
 Improving your mental model here will help you make better predictions about when R copies data and hence which basic operations are cheap and which are expensive.

-Every day you’ve used R, you’ve used vectors, so Chapter 3 will dive into the details, helping you learn how the different types of vector fit together.
-You’ll also learn about attributes, which allow you to store arbitrary metadata, and form the basis for two of R’s object oriented programming toolkits
+You use vectors every day in R, so Chapter 3 will dive into the details, helping you learn how the different types of vector fit together.
+You’ll also learn about attributes, which allow you to store arbitrary metadata, and form the basis for two of R’s object-oriented programming toolkits.

 Chapter 4 describes how to use subsetting to write clear, concise, and efficient R code it is important to fully appreciate the power of subsetting as described in Chapter 4.
 Understanding the fundamental components will allow you to solve new problems by combining the building blocks in novel ways.